theProgrammerDavid/install-sql/README.md

-# Ubuntu x64 python installer script for Oracle SQL Plus
+# Ubuntu x64 python3 installer script for Oracle SQL Plus

-  ## Windows

-- Windows [32 bit](https://drive.google.com/file/d/1syJJOFX5NXgRgPlRmkckz-PQYrJqDvjK/view?usp=sharing) and [64 bit](https://drive.google.com/open?id=1Fe1lxZMBJMn2uWGwIQPn9OcEllrx_arX).
-Unzip the download and run ```DISK1/setup.exe```
-- Follow the installer instructions.

 ## Resources

 - Download the ``.rpm`` package from the [official oracle website](https://www.oracle.com/database/technologies/xe-prior-releases.html).
 * For a Debian based system , download the package from [here](https://drive.google.com/file/d/1Qh_XK-TNaU61-e-5_G5peii9_uj1j-uY/view)

 Note: If for some reason, you are not able to download the ``.deb`` file, you can convert the ``.rpm`` package into a ``.deb`` using the following command